david8zhang/guild-manager-v2/README.md

 ## Features to implement for next time:

-- Allow CPU teams to win championship
-- Show a championship count for each team
 - News headlines:

   - Trades
   - Championships
   - Hall of fame inductions

-## Future Features (ordered by priority)

 - Make the entire game simulation based

   - Create a "sim cast" play by play announcement
   - Remove fire emblem gameplay :(

+## Future Features (ordered by priority)

+- Show a championship count for each team

 - CPU Trading
 - Add random injury chance, which will require a swap